-The site plan review application may be reviewed administratively if each of the following apply: (1).
-The project or proposal does not include any other land use application requiring a public
+The site plan review application may be reviewed administratively if each of the following apply:

-(1) The project or proposal does not include any other land use application requiring a public hearing.

-(2) The building addition contains less than twenty thousand (20,000) square feet of gross floor area.
+- (1) The project or proposal does not include any other land use application requiring a public hearing. - (2) The building addition contains less than twenty thousand (20,000) square feet of gross floor area.1

-Any building or use containing four (4) or more new or additional dwelling units or rooming units.
-The site plan review application may be reviewed administratively if both of the following apply:
+Any building or use containing four (4) or more new or additional dwelling units or rooming units.2 The site plan review application may be reviewed administratively if both of the following apply:

-(1) The project or proposal does not include any other land use application requiring a public hearing.

-(2) The proposal includes fewer than twenty (20) new or additional dwelling units or rooming units.
+- (1) The project or proposal does not include any other land use application requiring a public hearing. - (2) The proposal includes fewer than twenty (20) new or additional dwelling units or rooming units.